-At times you will come across AC sizes being measured in tons.
-Ton/ BTUh can be used interchangeably when identifying an AC’s cooling capacity.
-However, in the US, the cooling capacity is mostly measured in BTUs.
-When figuring out what ton of AC you need, keep in mind that residential air conditioners usually range from 1.5 to 5 tons.
+Sometimes, you may encounter AC sizes measured in tons.
+Ton and BTUh are interchangeable terms for describing an AC’s cooling capacity.
+However, in the US, this capacity is most commonly measured in BTUs.
+When determining the appropriate tonnage for your AC, remember that residential air conditioners typically range from 1.5 to 5 tons.

 What Air Conditioner Size Do I Need?

-Are you looking for a central HVAC system for your home or a room air conditioner?
-The steps to calculate the size of AC you need are simple:
+The steps needed to calculate the size of AC you need are simple:

-- Calculate the size of the are that requires cooling.
+- Calculate the size of the area that requires cooling.

 - Determine the total cooling load (in case of central air).